oudream/RobWork/doc/sphinx/installation/centos.rst

    #ROBWORK#
    export RW_ROOT=~/RobWork/trunk/RobWork/
    export RWS_ROOT=~/RobWork/trunk/RobWorkStudio/
-   export RWHW_ROOT=~/RobWork/trunk/RobWorkHardware/
    export RWSIM_ROOT=~/RobWork/trunk/RobWorkSim/

 Remember to only add paths to the components you have actually installed.
-Ie. if you only installed RobWork and RobWorkStudio, the paths for RobWorkSim and RobWorkHardware should not be set.
+Ie. if you only installed RobWork and RobWorkStudio, the paths for RobWorkSim should not be set.